Ujjwal-SN/Tantric/articles/part1.md

-Ok so this is another separate file from autobiography
+Ok so this is another separate file from autobiography ok boss